-Phedimus spurius ‘Tricolor’ is a mat-forming, creeping perennial growing up to 4 inches (10 cm) tall and spreading up to 20 inches (50 cm).
+Phedimus spurius 'Tricolor', formerly known as Sedum spurium 'Tricolor', is a mat-forming, creeping perennial, growing up to 4 inches (10 cm) tall and spreading up to 20 inches (50 cm).
 Its small, variegated, fleshy leaves are green in the center and edged with white and pink.
-Tiny, star-shaped light pink flowers are borne in clusters in the summer.
+The flowers are tiny, star-shaped, light pink and borne in clusters in summer.

 How to Grow and Care

 When growing your Caucasian Stonecrop, you need to keep in mind that you have to give it sun and fertilizer and you do have to water it sometimes even though it's drought-resistant.
 You can give it a balanced, low-number fertilizer to help with poor soil and you can even help it out with deadheading the dried flowers.